Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Introduction

-The paper is structured as follows: Section \ref{sec2} introduces the RSII-like $p-$brane solution and provides a concise overview of our methodology.
-Sections \ref{sec3} and \ref{sec4} delve into the investigation of the zero mode and the massive KK modes, respectively, for a massless $q-$form field with the $D-$dimensioanl RSII-like brane model.
-Moving on to Sec. \ref{sec5}, we discuss the localization of various $q-$form fields$-$specifically, the scalar fields, the $U(1)$ gauge vector fields, and the KR fields$-$with a 5D RSII-like brane model.
-Finally, Sec. \ref{Cons} presents the conclusions drawn from this study.
+The paper is structured as follows: We introduce the coupling mechanism between the kinetic term of the $q-$form field and the background spacetime in Sec. \ref{sec2}.
+Then, Sec. \ref{sec3} and \ref{sec4} delve into the investigation on the localization of the zero mode and the massive modes, for a massless $q-$form field in $D-$dimensional spacetime.
+Moving on to Sec. \ref{sec5}, we discuss the localization of concrete $q-$form fields$-$specifically, the scalar fields, the $U(1)$ gauge vector fields, and the KR fields.
+Three kinds of brane cases are considered: $\mathcal{M}_4$ brane, dS$_4$ brane, and AdS$_4$ brane.
+Finally, the conclusions are presented in Sec. \ref{Cons}.